HughKeenan/CherryPicker/README.md

 6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries
+The main libraries used were:
+* numpy 1.26.1 - used to convert information to arrays
+* pandas 2.1.1 - used for converting information to a dataframe and saving as such
+* matplotlib 3.4.0 - used to plot the distribution of datasets
+* seaborn 0.13.2 - used for making statistical graphics
+* plotly 5.10.0 - used for plotting results of ML model training
+* Pillow 10.0.1 - used to adjust images
+* streamlit 1.40.2 - used to create the dashboard's interface
+* scikit-learn 1.3.1 - used for model evaluation
+* tensorflow-cpu 2.16.1 - used for model creation
+* keras 3.0.0 - used to set hyperparameters for the model

 ## Credits

 ### Content

 - Information on powdery midlew was taken from https://en.wikipedia.org/wiki/Powdery_mildew
+- The dataset was created by Code institute and taken from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)
+- The Malaria Walkthrough Project from Code Institute was used as a guide when assembling this project.

 ### Media